troclaux/notes/auth.md

 > protocol that allows users to grant third-party application limited access ot their resource on another service provider's website (e.g. Google, Github)

-- Widely used authorization framework
+- widely used authorization framework
-- Enables applications to secure designated access to user accounts on other applications and server
+- enables applications to secure designated access to user accounts on other applications and server
-- Decouples authentication from authorization
+- decouples authentication from authorization

 [Oauth](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth)

 step-by-step:

-1. User inserts credentials
+1. user inserts credentials
-2. Successful login
+2. successful login
 3. JWT will be returned
 4. whenever the user wants to access a protected resource, the user-agent should sent the JWT
   - the JWT typically is sent in the Authorization header using the Bearer schema

-- Security best practices:
+- security best practices:
-  - Dont keep tokens longer than necessary
+  - dont keep tokens longer than necessary
-  - Don't store sensitive session data in browser storage
+  - Don't store sensitive session data in browser storage (local storage, session storage, etc)

 ### Step-by-step